Taking AP Exams in 2024

 For all AP subjects, we strongly recommend taking the AP course before the exam if you can because it is one of the best ways to learn the material that will be on the exam, challenge yourself with university-level studies and build skills that increase your preparedness for university study.
 If your school doesn’t offer a particular AP course, you may prepare for the exam on your own.
-To prepare for the exam without taking the course, you should study the skills and content outlined in the course and exam description for your subject, which you can find on the specific course page.
-For most courses, this document also explains how your knowledge of the course content and skills is assessed on the exams.
+To prepare for the exam without taking the course, you should study the skills and content outlined in the Course and Exam Description document for your subject, which you can find along with other resources on the specific course page.

 You can, but we don’t recommend it.
 AP Calculus AB and AP Calculus BC each correspond to year-long university courses, and you need to understand the AP Calculus AB content before you can understand AP Calculus BC content.